Magnitude-7.2 earthquake shakes Mexican capital

 The last large quake that occurred along the section was a magnitude-7.6 temblor in 1911, Hayes said.

 He said scientists will be watching the area more intensely because moderate quakes such as Friday’s can destabilize the surrounding sections of seismic plate and increase the chance of a more powerful temblor.

 The USGS says the Guerrero Gap has the potential to produce a quake as strong as magnitude 8.4, potentially much more powerful than the magnitude-8.1 quake that killed 9,500 people and devastated large sections of Mexico City in 1985.
 The 1985 quake was centered 250 miles (400 kilometers) from the capital on the Pacific Coast.

 Mexico City itself is vulnerable even to distant earthquakes because much of it sits atop the muddy sediments of drained lake beds that quiver as quake waves hit.

-Associated Press writers Mark Stevenson, Michael Weissenstein and E. Eduardo Castillo contributed to this report from Mexico City.
+Associated Press writers Mark Stevenson, Michael Weissenstein, E. Eduardo Castillo and Olga R. Rodriguez contributed to this report from Mexico City.